microchip-pic-avr-examples/avr128da48-cnano-adc-temperature-measurement-mplab/README.md

 ## Setup

 The AVR128DA48 Curiosity Nano Development Board is used as the test platform.
 The internal temperature sensor is used for measurements as input of the ADC.

-<br>The following configurations must be made:
+<br>The following pin configuration must be made for this project:

 |Pin           | Configuration      |
 | :----------: | :----------------: |